smorce/DeepAgentsSpec/templates/commands/analyze.md

 * `SPEC_CHECKLIST` = `${FEATURE_DIR}/checklists/requirements.md`
 * `PLAN_CHECKLIST` = `${FEATURE_DIR}/checklists/PlanQualityGate.md` (if present)

-Abort with an error message if any **required core artifact** is missing:
+Immediately confirm that each core artifact exists; abort with an error message if any are missing:

 * If `spec.md` missing → instruct user to run `/speckit.specify` for this feature.
 * If `impl-plan.md` missing → instruct user to run `/speckit.plan` for this feature.
 * If `tasks.md` missing → instruct user to run `/speckit.tasks` for this feature.

+> NOTE: `AVAILABLE_DOCS` intentionally lists only optional deliverables (research, data-model, contracts, quickstart, tasks when requested).
+Do **not** assume `spec.md` or `impl-plan.md` appear there; they are validated via the derived paths above.

 For single quotes in args like `"I'm Groot"`, use escape syntax: e.g. `'I'\''m Groot'` (or double-quote if possible: `"I'm Groot"`).